jpnarkinsky/sanitize-html-stream/README.md

 <a href="https://apostrophecms.org/"><img src="https://raw.github.com/punkave/sanitize-html-stream/master/logos/logo-box-madefor.png" align="right" /></a>

-| NOTE: This is a fork of the excellent `sanitize-html-stream` NPM to support streaming.
-I've decided to fork rather than submit a pull request because the API
+> NOTE: This is a fork of the excellent `sanitize-html` NPM to support streaming.
+It is barely modified from `sanitize-html`.
+For more details and the
-| is not fully compatible.
-I'd love to do a better job of this but ... deadlines.
-The README below is the original readme for
-| `sanitize-html-stream`.
-Credit goes to the original authors.
-Blame is mine.
+> original authors, see the bottom of this file.

 `sanitize-html-stream` provides a simple HTML sanitizer with a clear API and the ability to process both streams and strings.
 To use the streaming approach, you can substitute a nodeJS Reader.
 In that case, the library will return a Passthrough stream.
 This is intended to be suitable for uploading possibly large HTML documents to cloud storage without reading them into memory.
+Unfortunately, I was unable to make the "exclusiveFilter" option work with streams (since it requires backtracking to the previous location in the result).
+Therefore, it has been disabled.

 `sanitize-html-stream` is tolerant.
 It is well suited for cleaning up HTML fragments such as those created by ckeditor and other rich text editors.
 It is especially handy for removing unwanted CSS when copying and pasting from Word.